Hydreon RG-9

 publish_initial_state: true

-The rain gauge will pull OUT to LOW to signal rain.
+The rain gauge will pull OUT to LOW to signal rain, so enable the internal pull-up resistors.

 Template binary_sensors for rain detection